dalibo/temboard/docs/installation.rst

 .. note::

-  Any configuration other than the agent on the same Linux server than the PostgreSQL instance is not supported.
-The agent will refuse to run.
+  The temBoard agent must run on the same host as the PostgreSQL instance.
+Running an agent on a remote host is not yet supported.

 Now choose the method matching best your target environment.